razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 }
 ```

-The view will ultimately render the following in the user's browser
+The view will ultimately render the following in the client's browser

 ```html
 <a href="/some-other-page"> Go to some other page </a>